Giko20/Jobs_demo_API_with_database/README.md

 # Jobs_demo_API_with_database
-Repo to scrap the data from https://www.hr.ge and store this data in PostgreSQL database.
+Repo to scrap the data from https://www.hr.ge, analyze data, make some visualizations and store it in PostgreSQL database.